vilasglauco/elt-airflow-dbt-terraform/README.md

 ## Next Steps

-- [ ] Airflow DAG to schedule extraction of ANP GLP data.
+- [ ] Load data into the DuckDB warehouse.

 ---